-This topic provides background on custom images for Tanzu Kubernetes Grid.
+This topic provides background on TKG custom images.

 To use a custom machine image for management cluster nodes, you need to deploy the management cluster with the installer interface, not from a configuration file.